 Currently there is no consensus within the medical community regarding BMD screening tests.
 The decision whether to screen is usually made on an individual basis based on your risk factors.
 The National Osteoporosis Foundation suggests

 the following for

-initial screening: All women age 65 and older and men age 70 and older, regardless of risk factorsPostmenopausal women and men aged 50-69 with one or more risk factors for osteoporosisAny adult age 50 years and older with a fractureAny adult with a health condition or medication associated with low bone mass or bone loss
+initial screening: All women age 65 and older and men age 70 and older, regardless of risk factorsPostmenopausal women and men aged 50-69 with one or more risk factors for osteoporosisAny adult age 50 years and older with a fractureAny adult with a health condition or taking a medication associated with low bone mass or bone loss

 Clinician's guide to prevention and treatment of osteoporosis.
 National Osteoporosis Foundation website.
 Available at: